Armstrong Browning Library

 Texas Collection/University Archives

 This library is located in the Carroll Library and collects, preserves, and provides access to materials documenting the history, heritage, and culture of Texas.
 Among its many unique holdings is an extensive map collection, some dating to the 1600s.
-The Texas Collection is also the location of the University Archives.
+The Texas Collection is also the location of the University Archives and has oversight of the Independence Visitor Center.

 Legal Research & Technology Center